software-tools-books/js4ds/core.md

   - Then refer to contents as `module.thing`
 - Use a relative path starting with `./` or `../` to import local files
   - Paths that start with names are taken from installed Node libraries
+- FIXME: explain how to install libraries using NPM

 ## Challenges